-Despite the visitors’ attacking team selection they were immediately put under the cosh as City seized control of the game.
-With the hosts registering over 70 per cent of possession in the first 10 minutes, celebrations began in the away end as QPR fans heard that Stoke had taken the lead over Bolton.
+Despite the visitors’ attacking team selection the club was immediately put under the cosh as City seized control of the game.
+With the home team registering over 70 percent of possession in the first 10 minutes, celebrations began in the away end as QPR fans heard that Stoke had taken the lead over Bolton.

-There was a nervy moment for them, however, when Kenny fumbled a gentle cross from the City left only just out of the path of the oncoming Samir Nasri.
+There was a nervy moment for the club, however, when Kenny fumbled a gentle cross from the City left only just out of the path of the oncoming Samir Nasri.

-By and large, though, QPR were resisting with strength, Mancini’s men struggling to get past the sheer numbers of a back four and – essentially – a six-man midfield.
+By and large, though, QPR was resisting with strength, Mancini’s men struggling to get past the sheer numbers.
 As frustration grew, news of Wayne Rooney’s strike for United had supporters tense.

-Indeed, Hughes’ side had their own sight of goal but Cisse’s free kick was solidly stopped by Joe Hart.
+Indeed, Hughes’ side had its own sight of goal but Cisse’s free kick was solidly stopped by Joe Hart.

-The home side pushed back, Silva dragging an effort wide from the edge of the area just past the half-hour, but they were severely worried when Yaya Toure began clutching his hamstring in discomfort.
+The home side pushed back, Silva dragging an effort wide from the edge of the area just past the half-hour, but City was severely worried when Yaya Toure began clutching his hamstring in discomfort.
 The Ivorian, however, insisted that he could play on.

-City found the breakthrough six minutes before the break, though, as Zabaleta battled through several defenders before blasting at a slight angle towards goal.
-Kenny got a hand to it but only succeeded in pushing the ball over his head and into the net, the pressure on the hosts relieved.
+City found the breakthrough six minutes before the break as Zabaleta battled through several defenders before blasting at a slight angle towards goal.
+Kenny got a hand to it but only succeeded in pushing the ball over his head and into the net.

-Despite Toure admitting defeat and being replaced by Nigel de Jong, the worry was all QPR’s as Bolton’s quick-fire double at Stoke put them back in the relegation zone and needing a goal to stay up.
+Despite Toure admitting defeat and being replaced by Nigel de Jong, the worry was all QPR’s as Kevin Davies’ quickfire double at Stoke put the team back in the relegation zone and needing a goal to stay up.

-It led to nothing, though, and three minutes later the hosts’ nightmare came true.
-In jumping to clear an innocuous ball, Lescott’s header was weak and uncontrolled, dropping backwards perfectly into the path of Cisse, who seized on it with no hesitation and buried the equaliser emphatically.
+It led to nothing, though, and three minutes later the home side's nightmare came true.
+In jumping to clear an innocuous ball, Lescott’s header was weak and uncontrolled, dropping backwards perfectly into the path of Cisse, who seized on it with no hesitation and buried the equalizer emphatically.

-Their elation, however, was brief.
-Still basking in the warmth of drawing level, QPR were clearing from defence when, off the ball, Barton was spotted by the assistant referee in a tussle with Tevez, having elbowed his opponent.
+That elation was brief.
+Still basking in the warmth of drawing level, QPR was clearing from defense when, off the ball, Barton was spotted by the assistant referee in a tussle with Tevez, having elbowed his opponent.
 Replays suggested that the Argentine had made the first contact, but the midfielder's reaction was shocking.